Early Action vs. Early Decision: How to Choose

 How Much Financial Aid Does the School Typically Offer?

 You should also consider a school’s average or projected financial aid package before applying early action or early decision.
-Though early admission schools do their best to provide a package best suited to your family’s financial situation, some have larger endowments and can therefore offer more competitive packages.
+Though early admission schools do their best to provide a package best suited to your family’s financial situation, some have larger endowments and can, therefore, offer more competitive packages.

 Do You Have Enough Time to Prepare Your Application?

-Applying early to one or more schools means gathering all your application materials sooner than if you’d applied regular decision.
+Applying early to one or more schools means gathering all your application materials earlier than if you’d applied regular decision.
 Look at your fall schedule and consider whether you may face any obstacles to submitting a college application by November.

 What Early Admission Plans Do Your Target Schools Offer?